KenitouOrganisation/Cycle0Web/README.md

 Step 2 and 3 can be done with an FTP client (with windows instead of script cmd)

-1. On local machine build the new jar: mvn clean install
+1. On local machine build the new jar: mvn clean install && cd ./target

 2. Then copy .jar from ./target folder to /home/apps/cycle0-core (from local folder to remote folder) : scp core-0.0.1-SNAPSHOT.jar root@178.170.37.30:/home/apps/cycle0-core

+Connecting to the remote
+ssh root@178.170.37.30

-3. Rename it on remote folder: rm cycle0.jar && mv core....jar cycle0.jar
+3. Rename it on remote folder: cd /home/apps/cycle0-core && rm cycle0.jar && mv core-0.0.1-SNAPSHOT.jar cycle0.jar

 4. Kill the existing process
 ps aux | grep 443